 Key structural changes include:

-The Banking Regulation and Supervision Agency now exercises strict and continuous oversight.
+The Banking Regulation and Supervision Agency (BDDK) now exercises strict and continuous oversight.

 The Savings Deposit Insurance Fund protects depositors and intervenes when necessary.